 - The DUT is battery powered and has no other electrical connections to the host PC or devices powered from MAINS power.

 - The DUT is powered from an isolated power supply that does NOT short mains earth ground to the output ground.
 Bench top supplies with a separate green earth ground terminal do this.
+USB wall adapters also do this.
 Common AC power adapters (chargers, "wall warts") with 2-prong plugs are also isolated.
 Most power supplies do have transformers which can provide isolation if implemented properly.

 Warning: when working in an electrically isolated state, keep in mind that floating grounds can be dangerous to the operator.
 When operating with equipment with a floating ground, please review and follow appropriate safety measures.